About Upper Division Students

 Transitioning to the Future: Career Preparation, Life After PLU, and More!

-South and Kreidler Halls are reserved for students who are 20 years of age or older (by September 1 for Fall Semester and February 1 for Spring Semester) or who have Junior (60 credits) or higher class standing.
-These Halls promote a more independent living experience, but also support students as they transition into post-collegiate life.
-We’ve partnered with Career Connections to develop an educational and support structure aimed at landing your first job and life after PLU.
+South and Harstad communities are reserved for students who are 20 years of age or older (by September 1 for Fall Semester and February 1 for Spring Semester) or who have Junior (60 credits) or higher class standing.
+These Learning Communities promote a more independent living experience for students who live in the halls, but also support all PLU students as they transition into post-collegiate life.
+We’ve partnered various campus partners, such as Alumni & Student Connections, to develop an educational and support structure aimed at landing your first job and life after PLU.

 South Hall is Apartment-style living on the edge of campus.